Nursing Home Abuse Lawyer; Considering A Lawsuit

 A Nursing Home’s Standard of Care

-The law requires all health care providers to meet the appropriate “standard of care” for a reasonable and prudent provider.
-When a nursing home fails to meet these standards, it can cause harm or death to the patient.
+The law, as specified by the U.S. Office of the Inspector General, requires all health care providers to meet the appropriate “standard of care” for a reasonable and prudent provider.
+When a nursing home fails to meet these standards, the patients and residents within the nursing home or memory care facility may be harmed or suffer from neglect.
 Some of these standards include:

 - Responsible hiring, management and maintenance of the facility and its personnel.

 - Responsible monitoring of the facility and its employees.